DuvanVilladiego/smart-contracts-with-solidity/README.md

 **CrowdFunding Smart contract**

-This a smart Contract maded with Solidity for create, fund and udate status for proyects.
+This a smart Contract maded with Solidity for create, fund and update status for proyects.

 The contract has deployed on Ropsten network for Ethereum Blockchain.